shrutip04/FullStack-LLM-Chat-System/README.md

 1. Frontend sends user messages to the Flask API
 2. Backend retrieves session-specific chat history from SQLite
 3. A sliding context window is applied to optimize inference
-4. Document summaries (if present) are injected into the prompt
+4. (Optional) Document summaries are injected into the prompt when available
 5. The LLM generates responses via Ollama
 6. Tokens are streamed back to the frontend in real time
 7. Conversations are persisted for future sessions